defgsus/frontpage-archive/README.md

 Many websites transmit click-ids and random uuids in their documents so there is a change in every file in each snapshot.

+Anyways, currently each snapshot adds about 10mb to the repository size (size of `.git` directory).
+That's not going to work for long :-(

 ### TODO